Smoothness of the Augmented Lagrangian Dual in Convex Optimization: Main Results

+For the sufficient conditions, (a) and (b) are both sufficient for (1).
+According to the existence of a solution to \cref{main_pro} and \cite[Corollary 31.2.1]{rockafellar1970convex}, (c) is sufficient for (b). (d) is sufficient for both (a) and (b). (e) is sufficient for (2) due to two facts: (i) $f^*(\0) = \sup_x \0\T x - f(x) = -\inf_x f(x) < +\infty$; and (ii) $\0 \in \Range{A\T}$. (f) is sufficient for (e). \end{proof}

-\begin{remark} Theorem \ref{augmented_dual} reveals that the augmented Lagrangian dual function of \cref{main_pro} is smooth everywhere under the only assumption that $f$ is closed proper convex.
+\begin{remark} Theorem \ref{augmented_dual} reveals that the augmented Lagrangian dual function of \cref{main_pro} is smooth everywhere only $f$ is closed proper convex and $\dom{\phi} \neq \emptyset$.
 This result is significantly more general than existing results, which require stronger assumptions, such as $f = g + \iota_{\sX}$, where $\sX \subseteq \R^d$ is a compact convex set and $g: \sX \rightarrow \R$ is a continuous convex function \cite{lan2016iteration,hong2017linear}. \end{remark}